 -Jay Fisette, Chair, Arlington County Board

 But the need is bigger than Arlington.
-Our whole community is experiencing the same dramatic loss of affordable rental homes and apartments:
+Our whole regional is experiencing the same dramatic loss of affordable rental homes and apartments:

 - Alexandria City reports losing 90% of their market rate affordable housing.